ProblemBears/TheBearLibrary/Unreal Engine/Shaders.md

 - **Whiteout Method** - Multiply the Z-Normals of both Normal Textures and append it to the addition.
 Making sure you Normalize at the end
 - **RNM Method** - The most mathematically complex method.
 Unreal Engine can implement this node simply with the use of the `BlendAngleCorrectedNormals` node

+### Sine and Cosine
+- Sine and Cosine can be imagined as vertical lines that alternate back and forth in the range of [-1, 1] as the provided angle argument increases
+- We can shift the [-1, 1] range to [0, 1] by multiplying by 0.5, and then adding by 0.5 or simply an `Absolute`
+- There is a built-in node that uses Sine and Cosine to rotate the Texture Coordinates - `Rotator`

 ## Node Glossary
 | Node | Description|